Understanding God's Will (UGW): Intro Part 1

 I believe the Bible gives a very different view of how God acts than Calvinism does.
 In the Bible, God gives a lot of freedom to man to make decisions, to obey or disobey, and He works our choices into His plans.
 But He doesn't make our choices for us.
 And since God allows us to disobey, many things that He wills don't get done.
 (Are all orphans and widows taken care of?)
 And many things that happen do so because of our bad choices, not because God wanted it to happen or planned it to happen.

-In Calvinism, God controls and orchestrates all that happens, every tiny detail, including our sins.
-But in the Bible, God is over and above all, giving us freedom within boundaries, but then He takes our choices and works them into His plans or makes something good out of them.
-It's the difference between a professional chef planning every ingredient he's going to use and preplanning and controlling every step of the way so that he gets the exact outcome he preplanned, without any influence or input from anyone else ... and a professional chef who allows other people to bring ingredients to the table and to influence the steps he takes and the way he creates the meal, and yet who is still wise enough and capable enough to work it all into something amazing.
+It's kinda like the difference between a professional chef (Calvinist) who - to make his meal work out well - has to prewrite his recipes, plan every single ingredient he's going to use, and preplan/control every step of the way and everything that everyone on his kitchen staff thinks, says, and does so that he gets the exact outcome he preplanned, with no influence or input from anyone else... and a professional chef (non-Calvinist) who allows other people to bring in ingredients of their choice and to influence the steps he takes and the way he creates the meal, and yet who is still wise enough and capable enough to work it all into something amazing.

 I want to start by looking at these two examples from my life: a job that I got and the first home we rented.